3.16 Provisions, Contingent Liabilities & Contingent Assets

 50 Relationship with struck off companies

-The Company do not have any transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956
+The Company does not have any transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956

 The company is not declared as wilful defaulter by any bank or financial institution or other lender.